ricozary87/padidoc/replit.md

 ## Overview

 PadiDoc is a comprehensive rice mill management system built with React, Express, and PostgreSQL.
-The application manages the complete rice production workflow from grain purchasing to rice sales, including drying, production, inventory management, and financial tracking.
+The application manages the complete rice production workflow from grain purchasing to rice sales, including drying, production, inventory management, financial tracking, and customizable PDF invoice generation.

 ## User Preferences